-However, “pure” honey alone doesn’t always tell you much about the varietal or how the honey is produced.
+However, “pure” honey alone doesn’t always tell you much about the varietal or honey production process.
 Hence, it’s good to look for more information to make sure you’re getting all the benefits you can from honey when it’s produced in the most bee- and environment-friendly way.

 Regular, or pasteurized honey that you see in the supermarket is clear and smooth.
 The pasteurization process improves the honey’s appearance and increases its shelf-life.

 Is “Pure” Good?